Ahmad Said (politician): Menteri Besar of Terengganu

 On 26 March 2008, Prime Minister Abdullah Ahmad Badawi and Sultan Mizan Zainal Abidin met at Istana Negara to resolve the impasse.
-The prime minister reversed his stance and decided to accept the king's appointment of Ahmad Said as Menteri Besar of Terengganu.
+The Prime Minister reversed his stance and decided to accept the king's appointment of Ahmad Said as Menteri Besar of Terengganu.
 He also apologised to the king for the public spat over the appointment of the Menteri Besar, explaining that there was no intention to disparage or humiliate the royal household.
-The apparent backdown was due to a threat that the royal household would be prepared to dissolve the state assembly if the motion of no-confidence was initiated against Ahmad Said, which would trigger another election in what iwas already a climate of discontent towards the ruling party and the possibility of dissenting assemblymen defecting to the opposition.
+The apparent backdown was due to a threat that the royal household would be prepared to dissolve the state assembly if the motion of no-confidence was initiated against Ahmad Said, which would trigger another election in what was already a climate of discontent towards the ruling party and the possibility of dissenting assemblymen defecting to the opposition.

 The UMNO Supreme Council proceeded to endorse Ahmad Said as the new Menteri Besar of Terengganu.
 With the resolution of the impasse, Ahmad Said expressed his gratitude over his appointment and paid tribute to Idris an old friend he has known since their university days, for the contributions that he has done for the Terengganu people so far and to seek his advice.
 After the swearing-in ceremony, he also expressed hope in moving on to discharge his responsibility to the people and eradicate poverty within the state.

-He resigned as Menteri Besar on 12 May 2014, making way for Ahmad Razif Abdul Rahman, an assemblyman from Seberang Takir to take over his position.
-This was made as an agreement with the prime minister, Najib Razak that he would step down during second term in order to give way to a younger politician or a capable leader.
+He resigned as Menteri Besar on 12 May 2013, making way for Ahmad Razif Abdul Rahman, the Seberang Takir Assemblyman to take over his position.
+This was made as an agreement with the Prime Minister, Najib Razak that he would step down during second term in order to give way to a younger politician or a capable leader.
 He, however, did not step down without another controversy (or crisis during his appointment).
-He and Ajil assemblyman, Ghazali Taib followed by Bukit Besi assemblyman, Roslee Daud, left UMNO, the ruling party in Terengganu and caused the state to have a minority ruling government Barisan Nasional (14 state assemblymen) and a majority opposition Pakatan Rakyat (15 state assemblymen) with three independent assemblymen for the first time in Malaysia's history.
+He and Ajil Assemblyman, Ghazali Taib followed by Bukit Besi Assemblyman, Roslee Daud, left UMNO, the ruling party in Terengganu and caused the state to have a minority ruling government Barisan Nasional (14 state assemblymen) and a majority opposition Pakatan Rakyat (15 state assemblymen) with three independent assemblymen for the first time in Malaysia's history.
 This is because he felt slighted when Najib Razak rejected his proposal to resign after his daughter's wedding reception.
 However, all three then revoked their decision and returned to UMNO.
 He later pledged to give his full support to the new MB.
 He then too attempted a no-confidence motion against his successor during a 2015 Terengganu state assembly meeting but failed.

 Post-GE 14

 He remained in the Kijal state seat at the 14th general election and won against PAS and PH candidates with a majority of 1265 votes.
 He won the Kemaman UMNO division chief in the 2018 party elections but lost in his UMNO vice-presidency.
 He was re-appointed Terengganu UMNO liaison chairman to replace Datuk Seri Mahdzir Khalid on 11 January 2019.
+He lost his seat in 2023 Terengganu state election by a majority of 3758 votes to Razali Idris after retaining it since 1990.